Frequently Asked Questions in Covington, TN about Home Care Agencies

-In its truest meaning, care from a home care agency refers to any type of care (medical or non-medical) that is provided for the client in their home.
-In recent years, however, there has been a slight shift in terminology.
-While home care can be used to describe both medical and non-medical care, typically "home care" refers to non-medical care such as companionship/homemaking services and personal care services, while "home healthcare" refers to the provision of skilled nursing care and other care such as speech, physical or occupational therapy.
+Care from a home care agency, in its broadest sense, refers to any type of care (medical or non-medical) provided to the client in their home.
+However, there has been a slight shift in terminology in recent years.
+While the term "home care" can refer to both medical and non-medical care, it is most commonly used to refer to non-medical care such as companionship/homemaking services and personal care services, whereas "home healthcare" refers to the provision of skilled nursing care and other care such as speech, physical, or occupational therapy.

 Comfort Keepers home care agency provides companionship services such as meal preparation, laundry, light housekeeping, grocery shopping/errands, incidental transportation, medication reminders, grooming, live-in service, and respite care.
 We also provide personal care services such as bathing, grooming, and hygiene, mobility assistance, transferring and positioning, toileting and incontinence and feeding/special diet assistance.
 Some offices provide Dementia/Alzheimer’s care and in-home safety technology solutions.
 Services vary by state and office.

-Each caregiver, special people we call Comfort Keepers, is an employee of our home care agency who is carefully screened and trained before caring for a client.
-Each must undergo a rigorous process including national and local criminal background checks, DMV, and personal and professional reference checks.
-All Comfort Keepers are bonded, insured, and covered by Workers’ Compensation insurance for our clients’ peace-of-mind.
-We strive to hire the very best caregivers to become Comfort Keepers, because we only hire people we would want caring for a member of our own family.
+Before caring for a client, each caregiver, whom we refer to as Comfort Keepers, is an employee of our home care agency who has been carefully screened and trained.
+Each must go through a thorough screening process that includes national and local criminal background checks, DMV checks, and personal and professional references.
+For our clients' peace of mind, all Comfort Keepers are bonded, insured, and covered by Workers' Compensation insurance.
+We work hard to hire the best caregivers to become Comfort Keepers because we only hire people who we would want caring for a member of our own family.